artificialsolutions/tie-api-example-android/README.md

-# tie-api-client-android
+# tie-api-example-android
-This library provides a way of communicating with a Teneo Engine server instance.

-This sample project consists a basic Chat app that showcases the capabilities of the TIE SDK beyond essential conenctivity, working in conjunction with 3rd party ASR, TTS and UI elements.
-Concretely:
+This sample project shows the capabilities of the TIE SDK, working in conjunction with 3rd party ASR, TTS and UI elements, as the form of a Chat app.
+These are the 4 combined aspects of the app that are described ahead:
    - TIE SDK connectivity.
    - Google ASR implementation and a typical Textbox bar to capture user input.
    - Text to Speech (TTS) capability to speak bot replies out loud.